 The central part of a stem is called the [pith].
 The outer cells are the epidermis.
-Just inside the
+Just inside the epidermis is a layer of cells called the [cortex].
+In trees, the old, dead phloem cells become the bark.

 1) WATCH OSMOSIS IN ACTION